Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 The tutor support
 The Slack Community
-Thw World Data Bank for data on Population and Environement issues © 2019 GitHub, Inc.
+Thw World Data Bank for data on Population and Environement issues DC.JS GETTING STARTED AND HOW-TO GUIDE
+© 2019 GitHub, Inc.

 ## Bugs
-I have had serious problems with this project and my understanding of java script and how it works.
+I have had considerable problems with this project and my understanding of java script and how it works.
 I really hope to be able to iron these out in time hence the project being unpfrofessional